Bettrix/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 7-print_chessboard.c- function for printing the chessboard.
 8-print_diagsums.c- function for printing the sum of the two diagonals of a square matrix of integers.
 100-set_string.c- function for setting  the value of a pointer to a char.
+101-crackme_password- file that contains the password for the crackme2 executable.